Gregory the Illuminator

 Gregory is said to have been the son of a Parthian nobleman, Anak, who assassinated the Arsacid king of Armenia Khosrov II.
-The young Gregory was saved from the extermination of Anak's family and was raised as a Christian in Caesarea of Cappadocia.
-Gregory returned to Armenia as an adult and entered the service of King Tiridates III, who had Gregory tortured after he refused to sacrifice to a pagan goddess.
-After discovering Gregory's true identity, Tiridates had him thrown into a deep pit called Khor Virap.
+The young Gregory was saved from the extermination of Anak's family and was raised as a Christian in Caesarea of Cappadocia, then part of the Roman Empire.
+Gregory returned to Armenia as an adult and entered the service of King Tiridates III, who had Gregory tortured after he refused to make a sacrifice to a pagan goddess.
+After discovering Gregory's true identity, Tiridates had him thrown into a deep pit well called Khor Virap for 14 years.
 Gregory was miraculously saved from death and released after many years with the help of Tiridates' sister Khosrovidukht.
-Gregory then healed Tiridates, who the hagiographical sources say had been transfomed into a boar for his sins, and preached Christianity in Armenia.
+Gregory then converted the King to Christianity, and Armenia then became the first country to adopt Christianity as a state religion in 301 AD.
+Gregory, the Illuminator, then healed King Tiridates, who the hagiographical sources say had been driven mad by his sins, and preached Christianity in Armenia.
 He was consecrated bishop of Armenia at Caesarea, baptized King Tiridates and the Armenian people, and traveled throughout Armenia, destroying pagan temples and building churches in their place.

 Gregory eventually gave up the patriarchate to live as a hermit and was succeeded by his son Aristaces.
 Gregory's descendants, called the Gregorids, hereditarily held the office of Patriarch of Armenia with some interruptions until the fifth century.
 It is in Gregory's honor that the Armenian Church is sometimes called lusavorchakan ("of the Illuminator") or Gregorian.

 Early life

 In the Armenian tradition, the standard version of the life of Gregory the Illuminator derives from the fifth-century hagiographic history attributed to Agathangelos.
 According to Agathangelos's account, Gregory was the son of the Parthian nobleman Anak; the later Armenian historian Movses Khorenatsi identifies Anak as a member of the Parthian noble house of Suren.
 At the incitation of the Sasanian king Ardashir I, who promised to return Anak his domain as a reward, the Parthian nobleman went to Armenia and assassinated the Arsacid king of Armenia Khosrov II after gaining his confidence.
 Anak was then put to death by the Armenian nobles along with his entire family․ Anak's son Gregory narrowly escaped execution with the help of his nurse, whom Khorenatsi calls Sophy, sister of a Cappadocian notable named Euthalius (Ewtʻagh).
 Gregory was taken to Caesarea in Cappadocia, where he received a Christian upbringing.
+Jean-Michel Thierry described him as of "Cappadocian culture and religion" and credited him with having introduced "Greek civilization to Armenia."

 According to Khorenatsi, upon coming of age, Gregory married Mariam, daughter of a Christian named David.
 He had two children with Mariam: Aristaces and Vrtanes, who would later succeed Gregory as patriarchs of Armenia.